gabrielwillemann/vuepress-theme-material-free/README.md

 I built this theme for use in my personal blog: https://sharklabs.com.br/

-But you can use, change or distribuition (license MIT).
+But you can use, change or distribute (license MIT).

 ## Features

 - Layout building with CSS Grid Layout and Flexbox
 - Navbar for desktop and mobile devices
-- Custom text in footer
+- Custom text in the footer
 - Social icons (twitter, linkedin, github)
 - Tag names with spaces and special characters
-- Language default: English
+- Default language: English
-- Language option: Portuguese
+- Optional language: Portuguese
 - You can translate this theme for your language using `themeConfig`.
 - Sidebar with favorite articles
 - Schema.org: [TechArticle](https://schema.org/TechArticle)